shopglobal/liri/README.md

 </code>

-Establish user input, and determine what input is needed for a proper query with Request.
+Establish user input, and determined by the user input which is needed for a proper query with Request.
 To do this, we must loop through the user inputs like so;
 <code>